felixlu/awesome-stars/README.md

 ## TypeScript

+- [nashsu/llm_wiki](https://github.com/nashsu/llm_wiki) - LLM Wiki is a cross-platform desktop application that turns your documents into an organized, interlinked knowledge base — automatically.
+Instead of traditional RAG (retrieve-and-answer from scratch e
+- [google-labs-code/design.md](https://github.com/google-labs-code/design.md) - A format specification for describing a visual identity to coding agents.
+DESIGN.md gives agents a persistent, structured understanding of a design system.
+- [stablyai/orca](https://github.com/stablyai/orca) - Orca is the ADE for working with a fleet of parallel agents.
+Run any coding agent with your own subscription.
+Available on desktop and mobile.
+- [JCodesMore/ai-website-cloner-template](https://github.com/JCodesMore/ai-website-cloner-template) - Clone any website with one command using AI coding agents
 - [every-app/open-seo](https://github.com/every-app/open-seo) - Open source alternative to Semrush and Ahrefs
 - [lfnovo/open-notebook](https://github.com/lfnovo/open-notebook) - An Open Source implementation of Notebook LM with more flexibility and features
 - [tashfeenahmed/freellmapi](https://github.com/tashfeenahmed/freellmapi) - OpenAI-compatible proxy that stacks the free tiers of 16 LLM providers (~1.7B tokens/month) behind one /v1 endpoint — plus any custom OpenAI-compatible endpoint.
 Smart routing, automatic failover, enc